An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Languages

-\begin{propositionrep} Let $ φ $ be an LP-tree over $ \cal X $, then $ ≽_φ $ as defined above is a preorder.
+\begin{propositionrep} Let $ φ $ be an LP-tree over $ \cal X $, then $ ≽_φ $ as defined above is a \modifLPTantisym{partial order}.
 Furthermore, $ ≽_φ $ is a linear order if and only if 1) every attribute appears on every branch and 2) every preference rule specifies a linear order. \end{propositionrep}

 \begin{proofsketch} This property is a generalisation of Proposition~1 by \cite{boothetal:rep-irit09}, which was restricted to unary LP-trees with conjunctive conditions and indexed tables.
 However, it is not difficult to see that their proof still works in this more general settings. \end{proofsketch}